Juan Ponce de Leon - The First European to Reach the USA

 Discovery of Florida

 In 1511, there were rumors in Spain about the undiscovered islands northwest of Hispaniola.
 Spanish king Ferdinand was eager to discover this area for Spain.
 Ferdinand wanted to reward Ponce for his services and made a contract with him in 1512.
-According to this contract, Juan Ponce was given special rights to discover the islands of Benimy and its neighboring islands for the next three years.
+According to this contract, Juan Ponce received special rights to discover the islands of Benimy and its neighboring islands for the next three years.
 In case of success, he would remain governor of these new islands for his entire life.

 In March 1513, Ponce set out with 200 men and three ships from Puerto Rico.
 On 27th March, they reached the island of Great Abaco (northern Bahamas).
 On 2nd April 1513, Ponce and his men arrived at another island, which he named La Florida (land of flowers) due to an abundance of flowers.
 There, the Spanish clashed against the Calusa Native Americans and lost some of their men in several skirmishes.
-Later they sailed to the southwest of Florida and reached the Dry Tortugas islands on the 21st of June.
+Later, they sailed to the southwest of Florida and reached the Dry Tortugas islands on 21st June.
 Then they arrived at Grand Bahama on 8th July and Puerto Rico on 19th October 1513.

 Quest for the Fountain of Youth

 According to a legend, the discovery of Florida by Juan Ponce was not only for gold and expansion of the Spanish Empire, but he was also in pursuit of the Fountain of Youth.
-It was an imaginary fountain about which there were stories that its water restores the youth of an aged person.
+It was an imaginary fountain with stories that its water restores the youth of an aged person.
 Juan Ponce was also getting old and wanted to bring back his passing youth.
 Though there was no such fountain, Juan Ponce achieved a historic milestone in this process; the discovery of the Continental USA for the Europeans.

 Comments